w3th4nds/UNIWA_CTF_2019/UNIWA_CTF_2020/crypto/funcy/README.md

 # Funcy Crypto challenge

-First of all, we can see that the challenge is written in `python2.7` (the `print` format is without `()`).
+First of all, we can see that the challenge is written in `python2.7`.
 So, i'm gonna use `python2.7` in order to solve it, but doing it in `python3` is just fine.
 We see that there is a `flag` var with a `dummy` value, and a **fake** key.
 Then there is loop that encrypts each character of the **real** flag with.
 It takes the character, convert it to `hex`, then convert it to `integer` and `XORS`	the character with the `real` key.
-After that, the whole `encrypted` message is converted to `base64`.
+After that, the whole `encrypted`message is converted to `base64`.
 The final result is: `NjAzOTMyNjI0MDE4NDc2MDM5NDI1NDYxMzM5MzYxNTQ0MjMzOTMzNzM3MjA=`.

 Now let's reverse it.
+We need to:
-First we need to decode the final string.
+* Decode the final string
-After that, we must `bruteforce` all printable characters as possible `key`.
-Don't forget, that we need to convert every 2 bytes from `hex` to `ascii`.
-Before that we need to convert them to `integer`.
+* `Bruteforce` all printable characters as possible `key`.
+Don't forget, that we need to convert every 2 bytes from `hex` to `integer`.
+* Convert them to `integer` to `ascii`.

 A simple `python2.7` script I made.

 ```python
 import base64